nd198/Interview_Preperation/Technical/Interviewc.md

 System design
-what service deli in microservice what is circuit breaker
+what service deli in microservice what is circuit breaker how two services comunicated if we don't have kafka CQRS patter trashing in microservice

 AWS questions
 cold time
 what is AWS lambda
-how much request we can send to the single resource
+how much request we can send to the single resource deep about the lambda why to use that

 Node js
 what is piping